 Performative Patterns in the History of Greek - Postdoc Project

-Current International Research Projects
+Current International Projects

 (1) A Typology of Habituals, PI Kees Hengeveld (University of Amsterdam).
 We are devising a novel typology of habitual constructions across languages.
 I am contributing studies on habitual and generic constructions in Ancient Greek, extending my previously published work on these topics.